panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 ## 6. React.memo() and hooks

-`React.memo()` can be freely applied on components that use hooks.
+Components using hooks can be freely wrapped in `React.memo()` to achieve memoization.

 In case of `useState()`, React always makes sure to render the component if the state changes.
 Even if the component is wrapped in `React.memo()`.

 ## 7. Conclusion

 `React.memo()` is a great tool to memoize functional components.
-When applied correctly, it prevents component rendering when the next props equal to previous.
+When applied correctly, it prevents component useless rendering when the next props equal to previous.

-Take precaution when memoizing components that use props with callback functions.
+Take precaution when memoizing components that use props as callbacks.
 Make sure to provide the same callback function instance between renderings.

 Don't forget to use [profiling](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) to measure the performance gains of memoization.